How to Stop Rubbing Your Tongue on Teeth

 7. Chewing Gum:

-Chewing Gum stimulates saliva, which helps cleanse the mouth and help reduce bad breath over time.
+Chewing gum stimulates saliva, which helps cleanse the mouth and reduce bad breath over time.
 This method creates a positive feedback loop by eliminating the bad breath and increasing saliva production.
+Chewing gum can also help reduce the urge to rub your tongue on your teeth as it keeps your mouth occupied.

 8. Practice Thorough Brushing: